Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 Creating semantic geocells involves merging neighboring areas within these administrative boundaries until each geocell contains roughly the same number of images.
 This balancing ensures effective model training.
 Crucially, semantic geocells always respect country borders, ensuring that predictions remain geographically coherent.

 This approach offers significant advantages.
-Semantic geocells can capture distinctive region-specific details - like unique street signs, road markings, or architectural styles — which are key visual clues for accurate geolocation.
+Semantic geocells can capture distinctive region-specific details—like unique street signs, road markings, or architectural styles—which are key visual clues for accurate geolocation.
 They also naturally incorporate meaningful geographic boundaries such as rivers or mountain ranges, creating intuitive geographic classes.

 By embedding richer geographic context into the data, semantic geocells ultimately enable PIGEON to make predictions that are both more accurate and realistic.